AmineAndam04/BVCscrap/README.md

 # BVCscrap
 BVCscrap is a Python library to retrieve data from [LeBoursier.ma](https://www.leboursier.ma/), which provides data retrieval from up to 74 stocks.
-BVCscrap allows the user to download historical and intraday data from all the shares traded at Casablanca Stock Exchange.
+BVCscrap allows the user to download historical and intraday data from all the shares traded on Casablanca Stock Exchange.

 ## Requirements
 In order to use BVCscrap you should download the following packages: requests, beautifulsoup4, lxml, json, and datetime.